stevengharris/NSXcode/README.md

 # NSXcode

-Using node-swift with an existing Xcode project
+Using NodeSwift with an existing Xcode project

 ###

 ## Background

 NSXcode contains an example Xcode project that makes some of its Swift functionality callable from Node.js using the [NodeSwift](https://github.com/kabiroberai/node-swift) project.
 The NodeSwift project contains an example within it, but like me, many users will come at it with existing Xcode projects in-place.
-This repository and README provide documentation about how to take an existing Xcode project and make some of its functionality available to Node.js.
+Building on the [NodeSwift example](https://github.com/kabiroberai/node-swift/tree/main/example), this repository and README provide documentation about how to take an existing Xcode project and make some of its functionality available to Node.js, including:

+* Setting up the node-swift build directory for your Xcode project
+* Using an Xcode Run Script to build the Node module for your Xcode project
+* Dealing with Swift code that requires restricted entitlements (e.g., iCloud)
+* Making creation of the Node module a transparent part of your Xcode project build process

 As stated in the [NodeSwift README](https://github.com/kabiroberai/node-swift):